mcheryeth/OMDBMovies/README.md

-# Salesforce Android Coding Test - OMDB Movies App
+# OMDB Movies Android App
-This is an app that allows users to search for movies using the Open Movie Database Search API.
+An Android app that allows users to search for movies using the Open Movie Database Search API.

 #### App Features
 * User can search for any movie of their choice